ashwin9798/node-react-nginx-docker-boilerplate/README.md

 Or use Homebrew: `brew install terraform`

-### Step 5: Run Terraform to create AWS infrastructure
+### Step 5: Run Terraform to create the AWS infrastructure

 `cd terraform`